tklebel/data-sharing-policies/analysis/01-analyse-baseline.md

 funded).
 It is also interesting that sharing initially rises, but then drops again (for low values of funded share).

-The gini is in some sense a direct effect of selectivity of funding and thus not particularly interesting when doing this baseline aspect.
+The Gini is in some sense a direct effect of selectivity of funding and thus not particularly interesting when doing this baseline aspect.

-Below we visualise variability in the runs.
+@fig-variability visualises variability in the runs.

 ::: {.cell}